Zār: Iran

 Some divide the winds into "winds that can see" (bina) and "blind winds" (bad-i kur).
 Bina know everything about the whole world, and will answer questions if asked.
 Bina have had offering ceremonies and votive meals (sufra), drunk blood, heard and been honored by poetry and songs.
 They are also called "clear/pure winds" (bad-i saf) and are said to never disturb the people they possess.
 The "blind winds", by contrast, are never calm or "clear", and bother the people they possess.
 They have never been honored as the bina have, and the rituals effectively transform these "blind spirits" into "spirits that can see".

 Locally, spirits referred to as zār are "infidels", and are also called "red winds" (bad-i surkh), and come from Zanzibar, Somalia, Ethiopia, Saudi Arabia, and India, the former three being considered more dangerous.
 They can be identified by what language they speak, and will do so after drinking blood, but only to the zār leader (Bābā or Māmā).
 There are over 72 different zār, with corresponding ailments.
 Nuban are spirits that make those that possess sad, handicapped, and infirm.
 Mashayikh are Muslim spirits, "pure" (pak), and settled on Muslim coasts.
 Bad-i jinn live on or under the Earth, are interconnected, and dangerous.
 Bad-i pari (fairies) are further divided into Muslim and "infidel" fairies.
 Bad-i div/dib (devils) are over 40 meters tall, live in deserts or islands, and if they touch a human, they will turn into a statue and die.
 Bad-i qul (ogres) look like drunks from afar, and may try to kill en-masse.
 A specific spirit called Maturi is known for asking for golden items.

+The 2012 film The African-Baluchi Trance Dance depicts a variety of zar-related activities in southeastern Iran.

+Iranian Australian photographer Hoda Afshar's book Speak the Wind (2021), which includes an essay by anthropologist Michael Taussig, contains many photographs of the people of the islands of Qeshm, Hormuz, and Hengam in the Strait of Hormuz, which were used in the Indian Ocean slave trade.
+Some of her photographs illustrate their belief in the zār, as a harmful spirit-wind that possesses people's bodies.
+One reviewer sees her images as a metaphor for "possession of land and of bodies in the real world, and of the transgenerational trauma that possession constructs".